 Required Margin = Trade Volume × Leverage × Current Rate

 Exness also offers a convenient investment calculator.
-Simply enter the required information, and it will automatically calculate your margin requirements, spreads, and other costs.
-We encourage you to use this tool to help ensure a smooth trading experience.
+Simply enter the required information, and it will automatically calculate the required margin, spreads, and other costs.
+We encourage you to use this tool to help ensure your trading goes smoothly.

-The average spread for crude oil trading on Exness varies depending on the account type you use.
-Additionally, since there are no transaction fees for Standard and Pro accounts, the only effective trading cost is the spread.
-The average spreads for crude oil on Exness are as follows.
+When trading crude oil with Exness, the average spread varies depending on the account type you use.
+Additionally, since trading is commission-free on Standard and Pro accounts, the only effective trading cost is the spread.
+The average spreads for crude oil trading with Exness are as follows.

 | Stock Name | Standard Account | Low-Spread Account | Zero Account | Pro Account |